 |All eligible technologies||5.03|

-[*]: Installations registered in FIT Year 8, 1 April 2017 to 31 March 2018.
+[*]: Installations registered 1 April 2018 to 30 June 2018.
 These tariffs are index-linked for inflation.
 The Energy Regulator Ofgem publishes updated tariff levels.

 [**]: This tariff is available only for 30,000 micro-CHP installations, subject to a review when 12,000 units have been installed.